 5. Transillumination

-6. Intraoral tooth X-ray
+6. Intraoral radiography of the tooth

 7. Thermal diagnostics

-Laboratory research: not held
+Laboratory research: are not carried out

 Instrumental research:

 Table - 7.
-Data of instrumental studies
+Data instrumental studies

 Superficial caries There is usually no reaction to heat.

-When exposed to cold, it can feel
+When exposed to cold, it may feel

 short-term pain

-reactions of intact dental tissues and is
+reactions of intact dental tissues and constitutes

 2-6 µA

-Medium caries Sometimes there may be short-term
+Average caries Sometimes there may be short-term

-pain at temperature
+pain due to temperature

-Deep caries Sufficiently severe pain from temperatures
+Deep caries Quite severe pain from temperature -

-stimuli, quickly passing
+irritants, quickly passing

-The electrical excitability of the pulp is within normal limits, sometimes it can be reduced
+Electrical excitability of the pulp is within normal limits, sometimes it can be reduced

 up to 10-12 µA

-Indications for consultation of narrow specialists: not required.
+Indications for consultation with specialists: not required.

 Differential diagnosis